CommodoreApples/CommodoreApples/README.md

 👋 Hello, I'm Alexander Applegate
-I am a dedicated Life-time student, always willing to learn something new!
+I am a dedicated lifetime student, always willing to learn something new!

 🚀 About Me
 <br/>